Sgtsamurai92/Bug-Tracker-App/README.md

 $env:TEST_RESET = "1"; npx playwright test
 ```

+Coverage in E2E tests includes:
+- add and toggle a todo
+- edit a todo title
+- delete a todo (with confirm dialog)
+- negative edit (invalid title of only spaces is rejected and original remains)

 ## CI (GitHub Actions)
 Workflow: `.github/workflows/ci.yml`
 - Sets up Python 3.11 and installs `requirements.txt`